Blog / Remote Team Training

 What should I train a remote assistant on first?

-Train the assistant on one workflow cluster tied to the role scorecard, such as CRM cleanup, inbox triage, reporting, scheduling, or support drafts.
-Avoid handing over scattered tasks before one workflow is reliable.
+Train the assistant on one task group tied to the role scorecard, such as CRM cleanup, inbox sorting, reporting, scheduling, or support drafts.
+Avoid handing over scattered tasks before one work process is reliable.

 How do I know if the training is working?

-Check visible output: turnaround time, error rate, escalation quality, completed volume, and SOP improvements.
+Check visible finished work: turnaround time, error rate, escalation quality, completed volume, and SOP improvements.
 If those measures are vague, the training is probably too vague too.